Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

 - All texts in this application were made by Rien Hazeleger and reviewed by LakesideSUP prior to publishing.

 ### Media
-- The photos used in this site were obtained from LakesideSUP, Rien Hazeleger, Adobe Stock photos and Unsplash.
+- The photos used in this site, except where mentioned otherwise, were obtained from LakesideSUP, Rien Hazeleger, Adobe Stock photos and Unsplash.
 - The booking picture on the index.html page was obtained from photographer Bruce Mars and found on Unsplash https://unsplash.com/@brucemars?utm_medium=referral&utm_campaign=photographer-credit&utm_content=creditBadge
 - The routes picture on the index.html page is a modified screenshot from http://www.kanoweb.nl/kanokaart/ which is a source to discover canoe routes in The Netherlands.
 - The hero image on the canoes.html page was obtained from Unsplash, with credits to the photographer James Coleman.